lealceldeiro/gems/JavaCookBookProblemsAndSolutions/Chapter03/README.md

 Use string concatenation: the `+` operator.
 The compiler *implicitly* constructs a `StringBuilder` for you and uses its `append()` methods (unless all the string parts are known at compile time).

 Better yet, construct and use a `StringBuilder` yourself.

+## 3.3 Processing a String One Character at a Time

+### Problem

+You want to process the contents of a string, one character at a time.

+### Solution

+Use a for loop and the String’s `charAt()` or `codePointAt()` method.
+Or use a “for each” loop and the String’s `toCharArray` method.

+## 3.5 Converting Between Unicode Characters and Strings

+### Problem

+You want to convert between Unicode characters and Strings.

+### Solution

+Use Java `char` or `String` data types to deal with characters; these intrinsically support Unicode.
+Print characters as integers to display their raw value if needed.